-- a.
-Cultural Trivia: Contest is available to French, German, and Spanish students in levels 1,2,3,4,AP, and Spanish Immersion/Spanish Native Speaker.
+a.
+Cultural Trivia: Contest is available to levels 1-4 and AP in French and Chinese; immersion levels 9, 10, 11, and 12 in Russian; BS kk levels in 1-4, AP, and Immersion?Native Speaker in German and Spanish.
 There is no level 5 for this category.
 Students take a 50-question scantron test.
 Many, but not all of the questions are taken from the Teacher's Discovery cultural trivia card sets.
-The tests in levels 1 and 2 are in English, while the tests in levels 3, 4, AP, and Spanish Immersion/Spanish Native Speaker are in the target language. - b.
+The tests in levels 1 and 2 are in English, while the tests in levels 3, 4, AP, and Spanish Immersion/Spanish Native Speaker are in the target language.

+b.
 Impromptu: Students select a topic and after two (2) minutes preparation time without books, dictionaries, or notes, they speak in the target language about that topic before a panel of judges.
-The specific topics are provided in advance available online at the ASAA website for levels 1 and 2 only, while several examples of topics, but not all topics, are provided for levels 3 and 4/5/AP, Immersion 9/10 and Immersion 11/12.
-A panel of judges (native or near native when possible) will rate the students based on pronunciation, range of vocabulary, grammatical correctness, comprehensibility, fluency/delivery and staying on topic.
+The specific topics are provided in advance available online at the ASAA website, for levels 1 and 2 only, while several examples of topics, but not all topics, are provided for levels 3, 4/5/AP and Immersion.
+A panel of judges (native or near-native when possible) will rate the students based on pronunciation, range of vocabulary, grammatical correctness, comprehensibility, fluency/ delivery and staying on topic.
 There are specific minimum/maximum times for each level (See information posted on ASAA website).
 Also, judges are allowed to ask questions if a competitor pauses.
-This is to encourage continued speaking. - c.
+This is to encourage continued speaking.

+c.
 Dialogue: The procedure and criteria for Dialogues are identical to impromptu speaking, except that there is a pair of speakers instead of one individual speaker.
-A panel of judges rates each student in the pair separately. - d.
+A panel of judges rates each student in the pair separately.

+d.
 Poetry: Students will recite two poems in a world language, one required and one alternate (in two different rounds).
 Copies of the poems are available online prior to the contest.
-A panel of judges (native or near-native speakers when possible in the language is selected to rate the students based on delivery, expression, memorization and pronunciation.
+A panel of judges (native or near-native speakers when possible, in the language) is selected to rate the students based on delivery, expression, memorization and pronunciation.
 Students are disqualified if only one poem is presented.
 Singing, costumes and props are not allowed.
-Gestures are allowed, but not excessive moving around.
+Minor gestures are allowed, but not excessive moving around.

-- a.
-Medals are awarded to first, second, and third place winners in each level of each language category. - b.
+a.
+Medals are awarded to first, second, and third place winners in each level of each language category.

+b.
 Academic award will be presented to the school with the highest overall GPA.
 (The school must have a minimum of five (5) students participating to be eligible.)